jakobib/jefferson-library-classification/README.md

 ![](jefferson-classification-1815.png)

-The catalog was later reconstructed by Sowerby (1952-1959) based on the 1783 Catalog of Books.

-...

 ### 1823

 In 1823 Nicholas Philip Trist, Jefferson's private secretary and grandson-in-law, recreate the 1812 Catalog which had been modified by Watterston's alphabetical arrangement.
 Trist's manuscript was rediscovered in the 1980s and [has been digitized](https://www.wdl.org/en/item/3000/) later.
 Jefferson's classification is not included explicitly but only as chapter headings.
 The Thomas Jefferson Foundation [refers to the 1815 classifcation](http://tjlibraries.monticello.org/transcripts/trist/trist.html) as table of contents of the Trist catalog.